Harshini2404/Weather-Dashboard/README.md

 - **Search Functionality:** Users can input any city name to retrieve weather data instantly.
 - **Weather Details:** Display of current temperature, weather description, humidity, wind speed, and UV index.
 - **Forecast:** A 5-day forecast showing predicted weather conditions.
-- **Responsive Design:** The dashboard is designed to be responsive and accessible across different devices.

 ## Technologies Used
 - HTML5 for the structure of the dashboard.